yc4ny/Data-Structures/README.md

 # CS 2150 Program and Data Representation
-A repository of all the lab assignments with my solutions for CS 2150: Program and Data Representation course at the University of Virginia
+A repository of all the lab assignments with solutions for CS 2150: Program and Data Representation course at the University of Virginia

 Lab 1: Introduction to C++
 Lab 2: Linked Lists